Good leaders must first become good servants.

 The Scrum Master can be a part-time or full-time role, depending on the size of the team, the context, and other responsibilities.
 However, at Enterprise scale, it can be a challenge to “sell” the need for a full-time Scrum Master for each Agile Team.
 After all, if the enterprise is organizing 100 new Agile Teams, it probably isn’t economically or politically practical to take 100 full-time development team members and assign them to these new duties—duties that don’t include development or testing.
 Nor is it economically viable to hire a full- or half-time consultant for each team to help them learn and master the new methods.
 That could kill the transformation before it even gets started, and before the teams have had a chance to prove the value of the role.

 Therefore, SAFe takes a pragmatic approach and assumes, in general, that the Scrum Master is a part-time role assumed by a member SAFe Agile Team.
-During initial SAFe adoption, however, the role may be more intensive; at this stage the organization may find it beneficial to use SAFe Program Consultant (SPCs), who are either internal or external, to coach the teams while they become experienced in SAFe.
+During initial SAFe adoption, however, the role may be more intensive; at this stage, the organization may find it beneficial to bring external consultants on board to coach the teams while they become experienced in Scrum and SAFe.
+These outside consultant Scrum Master / coaches will often coach multiple teams in the organization.

 Learn More www.scrumalliance.org.
 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.